Jamaica

 • 6.0m @ 1.6% Copper

-BHP discovered a 6 km structurally-controlled gold in soil anomaly in the 1980s.
-This anomaly led to the discovery of the Pennants Gold Mine, a high grade 75,535t @ 20.4g/t Au small mining operation.
-The deposit at Pennants is open at depth and along strike.
-A number of historical intersections of veins have been reported on the licence from near the eastern end of Bennett Gold Zone: 7.7 gAu/t over 3.0m from one hole; 3.0 gAu/t over 2.2m and 22.9 gAu/t over 2.0m from a second hole: and 2.0 gAu/t from a third hole.[2]
-At the former Pennants Gold Mine, values of 3.0m to 5.0m true width from drill core, commonly assayed from 6.0 – 8.0 gAu/t, frequently exceeding 10.0 gAu/t.
+BHP discovered a 6km structurally-controlled gold in soil anomaly in the 1980s.
+This anomaly led to the discovery of the Pennants Gold Mine, a high-grade 75,535t at 20.4g/t gold2 small mining operation.
+The Pennants gold deposit remains open at depth and along strike.
+A number of historical intersections of veins have been reported on the licence from near the eastern end of Bennett Splay Fault Zone within 2km from the Pennants Gold Mine and Main Ridge including:

 1 Published report, Geochemical exploration for gold in Jamaica: A comparison of stream sediment and soil surveys, Geochemistry: Exploration, Environment, Analysis, 4, 161-170, 1 May 2004, authored by Robert G. Garrett, Gerald C. Lalor.